joejoe2/spring-jwt-template/README.md

 - `basic models` for user, access token, and refresh token
 - `login api` issue access token and refresh token
 - `web login api` issue access token and set refresh token in http only cookie
+- `set max login failure attempts` block login for a  while if too many failure attempts
 - `refresh api` exchange new tokens via refresh token
 - `web refresh api` exchange new tokens via the refresh token in http only cookie
 - `register api` with email verification